 Conclusion

-The journey toward true educational equity is far from over, but AI gives us a more powerful toolkit than we’ve ever had before.
-By personalizing instruction, democratizing support, and breaking down old barriers, we are moving closer to a world where every student has what they need to thrive.
-This MLK Day, let’s commit to using AI for more than just efficiency—let’s use it for justice in the classroom.
+The work toward true educational equity is far from over, but AI provides more powerful resources than we have had in the past.
+By personalizing instruction, expanding support, and breaking down old barriers, we are moving closer to a world where every student has what they need to succeed.
+This MLK Day, let’s commit to using AI for more than just efficiency.
+Let’s use it for justice in the classroom.